 This can be especially handy during Zoom meetings and at other times when numerous alerts may be present and not wanted.

 - When JAM is handling UIA alerts, UIA notification alerts that ask to replace recent instances of themselves, such as rapid volume change alerts, will store only the last instance.

-The scripts define "recent" as "within five seconds ago."
+The scripts define "recent" as "five seconds or less ago."

 - Alerts may be reviewed by typing the Command keystroke followed by any number of these:

 Press Esc to stop navigation and return to the active application.

 - Home and End: Jump to and read the first and last stored alert.